SanicTK2/iidxguide/docs/c_120monitor.md

 Also common to see them using interpolation to lie about their refresh rate (e.g., "motion rate" or "effective rate") when in reality the panel does not natively display 120hz input.

+Features that do not affect IIDX or BMS simulators will not be explicitly called out; such as FreeSync, G-Sync, HDR, and so on.

+## Lightning Model display

 For reference, [according to this page](https://land3939.info/mgame/1148), Lightning Model cabs use the following primary display:

 * Manufactuer: [GTT](http://gtt.co.kr/en/?ckattempt=1)